waterwheel31/DRL_tennis/README.md

 #### Ideas for Future Work

 - Architecture: Currently, just used simple NN.
 Going forward, using more complex architecture may improve the score
 - Hyperparameter: the parameter has not been fully optimized.
-Here is another opportunity of improvement
+Here is another opportunity of improvement. (ex.
+Decay of noise can be introduced)
+- Replay Buffer: Since the play ground is symmetry, it may increase the training efficiency if the flipped results are added to the training samples

 <hr>

-## How to Run
+## Trained Model

-- The trained model is `checkpoint.pth`.
-You can use this on Unity environment
+- The trained model is `checkpoint_actor.pth`.
+You can use this on Unity environment mentioned below

-#### Dependencies
+#### Dependencies Settting

 1. Download the Unity environment from one of the links below
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)